Hunter River Lancers Training Depot: History

 The specification described the Drill Hall as a wooden building roofed with iron and containing a large Drill Hall and six officer's rooms and separate double wooden closets with concrete floors.
 The closets were to a standard design by the office of the Government Architect, Walter Liberty Vernon, dated 22 February 1900.
-Vernon as New South Wales Colonial Architect from 1890-1911 appears to have been responsible for the design of the drill hall and associated buildings.
+Vernon as New South Wales Colonial Architect from 1890 to 1911 appears to have been responsible for the design of the drill hall and associated buildings.
 Bricks were to be laid in old English Bond with damp proof courses and hoop iron reinforcing.
 Air gratings were to be fixed for the sub floor spaces with slate steps to the outer doors set on brick risers.
 External cladding and carpentry were to be of hardwood the frame and roof timbers of Oregon or approved local pine.
 Architraves and mouldings were to be in redwood, floor boards tallow wood and lining boards in Kauri pine.
 The roof comprised four steel and timber trusses with cast iron jointing pieces which were to be made by the contractor.
 The patterns would remain the property of the Commonwealth.
 The roof is clearly described as hipped with gablets.
 The main entrance was to be covered by a pent roof formed by extending the main roof.
 Externally the hall was to be covered with rusticated mahogany weatherboards.

 The development of drill halls for training does not appear to have been fully implemented until 1912, when urgent discussions took place between the Department of Hoem Affairs and the Department of Home Affairs.
 This followed Parliament's decision to vote 80,000 pounds for the construction of drill halls, and for the purchase of suitable sites.
 At the suggestion of King O'Malley and the Department of Home Affairs, the selection and acquisition of land was undertaken jointly by the two Departments.
 A reference of 19 March 1913 reveals that standard plans, to four basic designs, had been sent to the Department of Defence by the Department of Home Affairs to expedite the construction of drill halls.
 In addition existing drill halls were in some instances enlarged to provide extra accommodation.